 Auxiliary verbs, or “helping verbs,” are used in English to change another verb’s tense, voice, or mood.
 When auxiliary verbs are used, there’s always a main verb that represents the main action.
 However, the auxiliary verb must still be conjugated correctly.

-The main auxiliary verbs are behave, and do.
+The main auxiliary verbs are be, have, and do.
 We explain how they’re used specifically for conjugating below, but here are a few quick examples:

 I have eaten sushi many times before. (tense)